 Yeah, this game sure has a lot of major (and unnecessary) retcons to the long-established lore.
 But the one I’m talking about specifically is the alteration to the timeline of the battle of Reach itself.
-This is the part where I note that I will not be discussing the patch-up job 343 has done over the last five years, I’m taking this as Bungie made it.
+Note that I will not be discussing the patch-up job 343 has done over the last five years, I’m taking this as Bungie made it.

-Y’see, in Eric Nylund’s beloved novel, The Fall of Reach, which came out two weeks prior to Halo: Combat Evolved back in 2001, the actual battle of Reach itself happened in a single day.
+Y’see, in Eric Nylund’s beloved novel, The Fall of Reach, which released two weeks prior to Halo: Combat Evolved in 2001, the actual battle of Reach itself happened in a single day.

 It was Cortana who later managed to decrypt its contents by analysing it as a set of coordinates when Keyes initiated the Cole Protocol and ordered the Autumn to flee from Reach.
 Here is the passage, with not even a hint of the Forerunner plot device nonsense from this game: